-Roth IRA conversion.
-Report the total amount converted or reconverted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA in boxes 1 and 2a.
-A conversion or reconversion is considered a distribution and must be reported even if it is with the same trustee and even if the conversion is done by a trustee-to-trustee transfer.
-For a Roth IRA conversion, use Code 2 in box 7 if the participant is under age 591/2 or Code 7 if the participant is at least age 591/2.
-Also, check the IRA/SEP/SIMPLE box in box 7.
+For a Roth IRA conversion, use Code 2 in box 7 if the participant is under age 591⁄2 or Code 7 if the participant is at least age 591⁄2.
+Also check the IRA/SEP/SIMPLE box in box 7.

 Losses.
 If a distribution is a loss, do not enter a negative amount in this box.
-For example, if stock is distributed but the value is less than the employee's after-tax contributions, enter the value of the stock in box 1, leave box 2a blank, and enter the employee's contributions in box 5.
+For example, if stock is distributed from a profit-sharing plan but the value is less than the employee's after-tax contributions or designated Roth account contributions, enter the value of the stock in box 1, leave box 2a blank, and enter the employee's contributions or designated Roth account contributions in box 5.

-For a plan with no after-tax contributions, even though the value of the account may have decreased, there is no loss for reporting purposes.
+For a plan with no after-tax contributions or designated Roth account contributions, even though the value of the account may have decreased, there is no loss for reporting purposes.
 Therefore, if there are no employer securities distributed, show the actual cash and/or FMV of property distributed in boxes 1 and 2a, and make no entry in box 5.
 If only employer securities are distributed, show the FMV of the securities in boxes 1 and 2a and make no entry in box 5 or 6.
-If both employer securities and cash or other property are distributed, show the actual cash and/or FMV of the property are distributed, show the actual cash and/or FMV of the property (including employer securities) distributed in box 1, the gross less any NUA on employer securities in box 2a, no entry in box 5, and any NUA in box 6.
+If both employer securities and cash or other property are distributed, show the actual cash and/or FMV of the property (including employer securities) distributed in box 1, the gross less any NUA on employer securities in box 2a, no entry in box 5, and any NUA in box 6.